jamesonmccowan/espresso/syntax-ref.md

 		#  code to initialize any default values
 	}

+	# The braces here are literal, ala JS
 	get ["method"]() { #* method syntax is supported *# }

 	static func() { #* static can apply to any method pattern *# }